 For me, it really has no difference if my pita has pockets or not.
 The taste is the same (almost…).
 The only thing that changes is the texture.
 Pita without pockets (Greek pita) is somewhat fluffier, and it’s more charred because more surface is in contact with the pan.
 If you like these charred spots (I love them) then this is the type of pita you should choose to make.
 Greek pita bread is perfect for gyro, souvlaki, shawarma and these pitacos (minced beef pita bread tacos).

 Pita with pockets is chewier and has less charred spots because when it puffs up, less surface is in contact with the cooking pan.
-It’s best for falafel because the pocket is the perfect cradle for these little chickpea balls.
+It’s best for your homemade falafel because the pocket is the perfect cradle for these little chickpea balls.

 What do you eat pita bread with?